-Annual Increase in Benefit: The initial increase date will be the latter of the January 1st after the pensioner turns age 60 or the January 1st after the retirement date anniversary.
+Annual Increase in Benefit: The initial increase date will be the latter of the January 1st after the pensioner turns age 60 or the January 1st after the benefit date anniversary.
 Subsequent increases will be granted every January 1st thereafter.
-The initial increase and subsequent increases will be the lesser of 3% of the original benefit or $\frac{1}{2}$ of the CPI-U for the 12 months ending with the September preceding each November 1st.
+The initial increase and subsequent increases will be the lesser of 3% of the original benefit or 1⁄2 of the CPI-U for the 12 months ending with the September preceding each November 1st.